Bonaventure-Msonoi/MyPortfolio/CONTRIBUTING.md

 ## 📌 Issues

-If you encounter any issues or have ideas for improvements, please open an [issue](https://github.com/ashutosh1919/masterPortfolio/issues) and let us know.
+If you encounter any issues or have ideas for improvements, please open an [issue](https://github.com/bonaventure-msonoi/issues) and let us know.

 ## 🙏 Thank You

-We appreciate your contribution and look forward to working together to make the MasterPortfolio project even better! 😄🚀
+We appreciate your contribution and look forward to working together to make the MyPrtfolio project even better! 😄🚀